josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🕯️_hope_withholding.md

 ## 🏮 Footer

-*Hope Withholding* is a living node of the Polaris Protocol.
+*🕯️ Hope Withholding* is a living node of the Polaris Protocol.
 It documents how institutions and systems ration progress or relief to train survivors into despair, converting optimism into self-policing.

 > 📡 Cross-references: